-New holes within the existing Indicated Mineral Resource are infill holes that generally show similar grades as the resource model, and the QPs consider that this new drilling should have no material effect on the overall tonnages and average grade of the Indicated Mineral Resource.
-The seven new holes outside the the Indicated Mineral Resource model, however may slightly increase the tonnage of the Inferred Mineral Resource have upside potential for Mineral Resource estimation when incorporated into an updated model.
+New holes within the existing Indicated Mineral Resource estimate area are geotechnical or infill drillholes in close proximity to current underground development that generally show similar grades as the resource model, and the Wood QP considers that this new drilling should have no material effect on the overall tonnages and average grade of the Indicated Mineral Resource.
+The seven new drillholes outside the the Indicated Mineral Resource and have upside potential for Mineral Resource estimation when incorporated into an updated model.

-In the opinion of the Amec Foster Wheeler geology and resource estimation QPs, the quantity and quality of the lithological, geotechnical, collar, and downhole survey data collected in the core drill programmes is sufficient to support Mineral Resource and Mineral Reserves estimation at Kamoa, and Mineral Resource estimation at Kakula.
-Specific comments are as follows:
+The quantity and quality of the lithological, geotechnical, collar, and downhole survey data collected in the core drill programmes is sufficient to support Mineral Resource and Mineral Reserves.
+The Wood QP notes:

-- Drill intersections, due to the orientation of the drillholes, are typically slightly greater than the true thickness of the mineralisation. - Drillhole orientations are generally appropriate for the mineralisation style. - Core logging meets industry standards for sediment-hosted copper exploration. - Collar surveys were performed using industry-standard instrumentation. - Downhole surveys provide appropriate representation of the trajectories of the coreholes. - Core recoveries are typically excellent. - The SMZ can include both lower and higher-grade mineralisation; however, the transition in grade from non-mineralised to >1% Cu is usually distinct, and within the mineralised zone, grades typically remain above 1% Cu over the entire intercept. - No material factors were identified with the data collection from the drill programmes that could affect Mineral Resource estimation.
+- Drill intersections, due to the orientation of the drillholes, are typically slightly greater than the true thickness of the mineralisation. - Drillhole orientations are generally appropriate for the mineralisation style. - Core logging meets industry standards for sediment-hosted copper exploration. - Collar surveys were performed using industry-standard instrumentation. - Downhole surveys provide appropriate representation of the trajectories of the coreholes. - Core recoveries are typically excellent. - The intercept selected as the "selective mineralised zone" can include both lower and higher-grade mineralisation; however, the transition in grade from non-mineralised to >1% Cu is usually distinct.
+Within the mineralised zone, grades typically remain above 1% Cu over the entire intercept. - No material factors were identified with the data collection from the drill programmes that could affect Mineral Resource estimation.